CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration.md

         * This configuration can be edited from the **Cyences Action - Send Digest Email** alert action inside of the **Cyences Digest Email** alert.
     ![alt](/assets/digest_email_configuration.png)

-**Note:** Users may receive multiple digest emails as there is a limit of ten alerts per digest email and each alert will be limited to fifteen notable events for the total result count information.
+**Note:** Users may receive multiple digest emails as there is a limit of 10 alerts per digest email and each alert will be limited to 15 notable events with the total result count information.

 2. Critical Alert Email
     * Sends an immediate email whenever an alert triggers if the notable event is of critical severity.